Lhongpei/Lhongpei.github.io/content/post/guide_pytorch_custom_CUDA_kernel/index.md

     torch::Tensor b,
     torch::Tensor result // The output tensor, pre-allocated by PyTorch ) {
-    // Perform checks on input tensors to ensure they meet the kernel's requirements.
+    // Perform checks on input tensors to ensure they meet the  requirements.
     CHECK_CUDA(a);
     CHECK_CUDA(b);
     CHECK_CUDA(result);